kognifai/PoseidonNext-Framework/Developers-Getting-Started.md

 # Prerequisites
 [NodeJs 8 or greater](https://nodejs.org/)

-To check installed node.js version:
+To check the installed node.js version:
 ```powershell
 node --version
 ```
 # Poseidon Dev Host
 ## Installation
-In order to start developing Poseidon Applications, you should get **@kognifai/poseidon-dev-host**.
+In order to start developing Poseidon Applications, you must get **@kognifai/poseidon-dev-host**.
 You can install from NPM globally:
 ```powershell
 npm install -g @kognifai/poseidon-dev-host
 ```